Onxol Side Effects

 Generic Name: paclitaxel

 Note: This page contains side effects data for the generic drug paclitaxel.
 It is possible that some of the dosage forms included below may not apply to the brand name Onxol.

 For the Consumer

 Applies to paclitaxel: intravenous solution

-Along with its needed effects, paclitaxel (the active ingredient contained in Onxol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, paclitaxel (the active ingredient contained in Onxol) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking paclitaxel:More common
+If any of the following side effects occur while taking paclitaxel, check with your doctor or nurse immediately:More common

 - Black or tarry stools